UBC-MDS/programming-in-python-for-data-science/chapters/en/module3.md

 **When you see `____` in a coding exercise, replace it with what you assume to be the correct code.
 Run it and see if you obtain the desired output.
 Submit your code to validate if you were correct.**

-Let's find the maximum and minimum number of pieces per set there are in each lego theme.
+Let's find the maximum and minimum number of pieces per set there are in each Lego theme.

 Tasks:
 - From the `lego` dataframe, make groups from the `theme_name` columns.